Service Bus architecture

 Service Bus is organized by scale units.
 A scale unit is a unit of deployment and contains all components required run the service.
 Each region deploys one or more Service Bus scale units.

 A Service Bus namespace is mapped to a scale unit.
-The scale unit handles all types of Service Bus entities: relays and brokered messaging entities (queues, topics, subscriptions).
+The scale unit handles all types of Service Bus entities (queues, topics, subscriptions).
 A Service Bus scale unit consists of the following components:

 - A set of gateway nodes.
-Gateway nodes authenticate incoming requests and handle relay requests.
+Gateway nodes authenticate incoming requests.
 Each gateway node has a public IP address.

 - A set of messaging broker nodes.
 Messaging broker nodes process requests concerning messaging entities.